oracle-quickstart/oci-caas-pci-ecommerce/README.md

 ssh -L 127.0.0.1:1522:{db_private_ip}:1522 opc@{bastion_public_ip}
 ```

-### Setting up the database schema
+### Setting up the ATP database schema

-Following are steps to set up the database schema:
+Following are steps to set up the ATP database schema:

 1. Open the SQLDeveloper, and create a new connection and input the connection name, admin username, and password.